microsoft/vscode-go/README.md

 You can now go to the Debug viewlet and select `Launch Extension` then hit run (`F5`).

-In the `[Extension Development Host]` instance, open your GOPATH folder.
+In the `[Extension Development Host]` instance, open any folder with Go code.

 You can now hit breakpoints and step through the extension.